Legitamine/metanthropes/README.md

 -   Officially Support the full Ruleset for Metanthropes RPG
 -   Synchronize your Protagonist details with our website for off-line viewing and editing
--   Fully automate the Combat System
+-   Fully automate the Combat System and activation of Metapowers, including unique audio and visual effects

 ### Latest Changes

 For the latest changes you may check out the [detailed Change Log](https://github.com/Legitamine/metanthropes-system/blob/main/CHANGELOG.md)

+You can also view the archives of past releases, kept for posterity, [here](https://github.com/Legitamine/metanthropes-system/blob/main/CHANGELOGARCHIVES.md)

 Our eternal gratitude goes to the amazing community of Foundry Developers <3